ansys/pyresultexplorer/README.rst

 For users
 ^^^^^^^^^

-In order to install pyresultexplorer, make sure you have the latest version of `pip`.
+In order to install PyResultExplorer, make sure you have the latest version of `pip`.
 To do so, run:

 .. code:: bash